-Design, interior & aerodynamics
+Mercedes-AMG One: design, interior & aerodynamics

 Like a previously sighted test vehicle, the mule seen in the video above isn’t a production model; items like the exposed bonnet intake and rudimentary quad-exit exhaust setup are expected to change between now and the car’s launch.
 However, most of the hypercar’s bodywork – including the scissor doors and enormous rear fin – should be transferred onto the production model untouched.

 The interior is equally rudimentary and will be trimmed with more user-friendly seats, cladding and controls, in place of this prototype’s racing-derived steering wheel and bucket seats.

 Mercedes describes the cabin as “Formula 1 for two.”
 Inside, there’ll be a pair of heavily bolstered bucket seats with adjustable backrests and an F1-inspired square steering wheel.
 The skinny, uncluttered carbon-fibre dashboard will house two 10-inch displays: one behind the steering wheel and the other mounted in the centre console.
 A third screen is linked to a camera on the car’s rear bumper and acts as a rear-view mirror.